min2ha/ukwa-site/content/target/44499/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The:  If this is the end of globalisation, what hope for UK trade post Brexit?

 Looks at the likelihood of Britain being able to negotiate free trade deals with other countries following its withdrawal from the EU.